ezgigm/Project_2/README.md

 https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html?highlight=ridge#sklearn.linear_model.Ridge

-Comparing the models to basaline: Below is a table that reflects the results of each model we ran up until this point.
+Comparing the models to baseline: Below is a table that reflects the results of each model we ran up until this point.

 ![]()